umd-lib/avalon/UMD-README.md

 Instructions for building and running Avalon locally can be found in [umd_docs/DockerDevelopmentEnvironment.md](umd_docs/DockerDevelopmentEnvironment.md)

+## Jenkinsfile.disabled

+The "Jenkinsfile" for this project is currently disabled because the tests take an extremely long time to run (6+ hours), and consume enough resources to hamper the operation of the CI servers.

+Once these issues are corrected, renaming the file back to "Jenkinsfile" will restore the continuous integration builds.

+The "Webhooks" in the <https://github.com/umd-lib/avalon> that notify Jenkins of pull requests and branch updates have also been disabled.
+These should be re-enabled when restoring the continuous integration builds.

 ## SAML Environment Specific Configuration

 The following variables were added to facilitate configuring environment